Quality blog content produced by Content Pros has helped datapine achieve exponential growth.

 Results and Time Frame

-Datapine started working with Content Pros in June 2016, close to two years ago.
+datapine started working with Content Pros in June 2016.
 The results they achieved far surpassed their expectations, going dramatically above and beyond what a staff member had been able to accomplish.
 After about three months, the company started seeing significant results, and blog traffic has been steadily increasing since then.

-“The quality of the blog content was quite good,” Tröster noticed right away.
+The quality of the blog content was quite good, datapine noticed right away.
 They knew that by working with Content Pros, they’d be adding a wealth of information to their blog that would continue to draw numerous potential customers over time.
 And he was right–from February 2016 to January 2018, blog traffic increased from an average of 6 to an average of 47 organic sessions per hour.

-“You get everything all in one,” he also notes, referring to thorough research with well-documented citations, quality content, a dedicated writer and editor, and additional services like the promotional content package that datapine subscribed to.
+You get everything all in one, he also notes, referring to thorough research with well-documented citations, quality content, a dedicated writer and editor, and additional services like the promotional content package that datapine subscribes to.
 There’s not much else for the customer to do besides post the article, he says.

 How does Content Pros help a company achieve these results?
 Writing quality content is time-consuming, especially for someone who’s not an experienced content writer.
 A team of professional content writers and editors like Content Pros can create it far more efficiently than companies usually can on their own.
 Plus, multiple experts are reviewing the piece.
-It’s not just created by a writer and then slapped up on the blog – a skilled editor reviews it before the customer ever lays eyes on it.
+It’s not just created by a writer and then slapped up on the blog a skilled editor reviews it before the customer ever lays eyes on it.
 A customer success manager stays in communication with those team members and the customer to ensure that the work is going smoothly and the customer is satisfied.
 All this results in the ability to create a more polished, well-researched, and highly targeted piece, and to produce it much more efficiently than customers typically could on their own.

 What the Workflow Process Looks Like

-The process of working with Content Pros is quite easy, says Mona Lebied, Content Manager at datapine.
-Datapine researches keyword topics and then tells Content Pros it wants a post focused on specific keywords.
+The process of working with Content Pros is quite easy, says Sandra Durcevic, Content Manager at datapine. datapine researches keyword topics and then tells Content Pros it wants a post focused on specific keywords.
 There’s really not much more to the process on the customer’s side, Heiko chimes in.

-“Idea generation is on our side,” says Lebied.
-“We submit the topic idea that we have validated internally with the specific keywords that we would like to see implemented.”
-She adds, “It’s really a very general outline, and from that, the writers are able to research and write an article on their own.”
-Then, all they have to do is review the completed piece.
+Idea generation is on our side, says Sandra.
+We submit the topic idea that we have validated internally with the specific keywords that we would like to see implemented.
+She adds, It’s really a very general outline, and from that, the writers are able to research and write an article on their own.
+Then, all she has to do is review the completed piece.

 Content Pros generates topic ideas for many of its customers, but with datapine’s skill at data analysis, they prefer to supply their own.
-They’re pretty strict about the topics they want their blog content to cover, says Tröster.
-“We have the data on what ranks well and what doesn’t,” he explains.
+They’re pretty strict about the topics they want their blog content to cover, says Heiko.
+We have the data on what ranks well and what doesn’t, he explains.

-“The work is very efficient,” Lebied adds.
-“Communication is very smooth,” she also notes, referencing the ease of communication with Content Pros’ writers, editors, and other staff.
+The work is very efficient, Sandra adds.
+Communication is very smooth, she also notes, referencing the ease of communication with Content Pros’ writers, editors, and other staff.

 It’s easy to get in touch with Content Pros, says Sandra, and the staff stays in close communication with her and Heiko.
 When they have feedback about a piece, the team addresses it quickly.
 Any necessary revisions are done immediately, she emphasizes.
-Content Pros’s user-friendly platform works much better than email, Tröster notes.
-While an email thread can be hard to follow and makes it difficult to visualize what stage the project is at, CP’s platform lets anyone know at a glance who is working on blog content creation, review, or revisions.
+Content Pros’s user-friendly platform works much better than email, notes Sandra.
+While an email thread can be hard to follow and makes it difficult to visualize what stage the project is at, Content Pros’s platform lets anyone know at a glance who is working on content creation, review, or revisions.

-Datapine’s Roadmap to Success
+datapine’s Roadmap to Success

 That’s why their blog has become a resource that potential and current customers find consistently reliable, as demonstrated by the perpetually rising number of organic hits.
 This shows that they aren’t just posting on trendy topics but that the information is evergreen; valuable in the long-term.

 The blog is at the beginning of the conversion funnel, says Heiko.
 The blog is often a potential customer’s first exposure to what the company can offer.
 That’s where the customer starts thinking about what datapine can do for them.
 Thus, datapine aims to make the blog relevant to as many people as possible who could benefit from their services.
 Posts must be relevant to people across a wide spectrum of industries, since datapine’s target customer base is so large.
 A post about business trends will be relevant to a broad base, for example.

 People who have already subscribed to their newsletter receive new posts by email, keeping them connected with datapine.
 This includes potential customers who visited the site in the past to purchase their products.
 It also helps datapine maintain a relationship with current customers while allowing those customers to share relevant information with business associates who may also be interested in datapine’s services.
 They get more customers than they’d expected from the email subscription, says Heiko.
 In the emails, they share bonus content related to their latest blog post as well as information about booking a demo or free trial.
 They receive 300 to 400 email leads from a blog post sent via email, and following up with those interested individuals often results in new customers.

 - The blog